SebasNadu/kotlin-lotto/README.md

 - [x] valid lotto tickets inside winning numbers class
 - [x] valid 1 bonus unique number inside winning numbers class

+### ResultAnalyzer Class

+- [x] analyze the winning numbers with the lotto tickets and return a list of Rank
+- [x] calculate the return rate based on the purchase amount and the total winning amount

 ### Rank

 - [x] return valid Rank depend on match count, bonus number and if required